 - The product must be lab-tested with third-party certification.

 How to use collagen?

-Oral collagen supplements are widely available in powder, liquid and capsule form.
+Oral collagen supplements are widely available in powder, liquid, and capsule forms.
 One can take collagen powder with water or juice or add it to smoothies.
-Unflavoured collagen powder can also be added to tea, coffee or baked goods.
+Unflavoured collagen powder can also be added to tea, coffee, or baked goods.